Article VII: Officers of the University – Duties

 Section 7.6 Authority of Certain Officers to Sign Legal Instruments.

-Subject to compliance with applicable Board or University policies requiring prior review of legal instruments by the General Counsel (or designee) and the Chief Financial Officer (or designee), the following officers of the University shall have authority to sign contracts, agreements, bonds, mortgages, notes, deeds, leases, or any other instrument of legal obligation in connection with the operation of the business of the University: President, Chief Financial Officer, Treasurer, and Secretary.
+Subject to compliance with applicable Board or University policies requiring prior review of legal instruments by the General Counsel (or designee) and/or the Chief Financial Officer (or designee), the following officers of the University shall have authority to sign contracts, agreements, bonds, mortgages, notes, deeds, leases, or any other instrument of legal obligation in connection with the operation of the business of the University: President, Chief Financial Officer, Treasurer, and Secretary.

 Section 7.6(a) Delegation of Authority to Sign Certain Legal Instruments.